jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 *As part as my postdoctoral fellowship at McGill, funded by CIHR.*

-- Assessing the relationship between  environmental exposures and medication dispensations
+- Modelling climate effects on pharmaceutical, disability and other medical claims
-- Studying various exposures such as extreme temperatures, wildfires and flooding
+- Studying various environmental exposures such as extreme temperatures and wildfires
 - Collaborating with a leading health insurer in Canada

 ---